open-policy-agent/opa/site/documentation/how-do-i-write-policies/index.md

 <name> <key>? <value>? <body>?
 ```

-For a more formal definition of the rule syntax, see the [Rego Grammar](#grammar) section at the end of this document.
+For a more formal definition of the rule syntax, see the [Language Reference](/documentation/references/language#grammar) document.

 > Set documents are collections of values without keys.
 OPA represents set documents as arrays when serializing to JSON or other formats which do not support a set data type.
 The important distinction between sets and arrays or objects is that sets are unkeyed while arrays and objects are keyed, i.e., you cannot refer to the index of an element within a set.
 {: .opa-tip}